HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 There’s a quick guide on the Energy Saving Trust which outlines expected energy savings based on your property size, current energy rating, and the energy rating of your new boiler.

 Long story short, those with a large 4-bedroom detached property and a (terrible) G-rated boiler, could be saving around £305 per year.
 That’s around £25 in your pocket every month, which is more than the cost of a new boiler on finance 😊.

 But, you’ll also get additional benefits, such as a house and shower that warms up much quicker, not to mention peace of mind; no more boiler repair costs!

 Still Not Sure Which Boiler To Buy?

 If you’re using a local installer, they might offer Worcester Bosch boilers, they might not.
-Here’s a list of our favourite boiler brands in case they don’t offer Worcesters.
+Here’s a list of our favourite boiler brands in case they don’t offer Worcesters or Viessmanns.

 Most local installers price keenly, but to make sure, you can compare their prices to other local installers here.

 Or, if you’d prefer, you can get a fixed price online for a boiler with a 10-year warranty here.